reideast/100-days-of-code/r1-log.md

 ### R1D11 11/1/2020
 Dockerfiles - Working with the docker build, making the layers execute properly to reduce space (Technically for work, but this wasn't required, so I'm OK calling it "hobby" programming)

+### R1D12 12/1/2020
+Dockerfiles - A bunch more dockerfile hacking.
+Still interesting!